What To See In Oman: The 12 Sights That Will Make You Love It

 Each region in Oman has its own character.
 There are even jungle-like areas down in Shalalal.

-Architecture In Muscat
+Architecture in Muscat

 Muscat features a mix of modern and traditional architecture.